RotorHazard/RotorHazard/doc/Tuning Parameters.md

 ### Missing Laps (System usually *Crossing*)
 ![Tuning Graph](img/Tuning%20Graph-05.svg)<br />
-_Laps are merged together if *ExitAt* is too high because the first lap crossing never completes._
+_Laps are merged together if *ExitAt* is too low because the first lap crossing never completes._
 * Raise *ExitAt*

 ### Laps register on other parts of a course